-The days are getting shorter, the temperatures are dropping, and “Jingle Bells” is probably playing in every store you enter.
+Congrats, you’ve survived Black Friday and Cyber Monday!
 Naturally, this can only mean that the holiday season is upon us once again.
 As a result, it’s time to prepare for your holiday marketing campaigns.

 This season offers a lot of opportunities for all businesses, big and small.
-If you can grab consumers’ attention with a unique campaign, you’ll be well on your way to pulling in additional revenue.
-A smart place to start is to look at what has worked for other brands, to find inspiration that you can use in your own marketing efforts.
+If you can grab consumers’ attention with a unique holiday marketing campaign, you’ll be well on your way to pulling in additional revenue.
+A smart place to start is to look at what has worked for other brands and then use their campaigns as inspiration for your own marketing efforts.

-In this article, we’ll take a look back at some of our favorite holiday marketing campaigns from seasons past.
-We’ll discuss their history, why they were so successful, and how you can incorporate them in your holiday marketing strategy.
-Let’s jump right in!
+In this article, we’ll look back at some of our favorite marketing campaign ideas from seasons past.
+We’ll discuss their history, why they were so successful, and how you can incorporate them into your holiday marketing strategy.
+So let’s jump right in!

-With Santa Tracker, Google manages to market its map service in a way that is both fun and interactive.
-The key lesson to take away from the campaign is that it works across multiple audience segments, appealing equally to young children and adults.
-By combining mythology and technology in a quirky way, Google managed to create a new spin on an age-old story and make its brand synonymous with the tradition itself at the same time.
+With Santa Tracker, Google manages to market its map service in a fun and interactive way.
+The key lesson to take away from this marketing campaign is that it works across multiple audience segments, appealing equally to young children and adults.
+In addition, by combining mythology and technology in a quirky way, Google managed to create a new spin on an age-old story and make its brand synonymous with the tradition itself at the same time.

 Next up, this is another interactive and playful campaign that appeals to kids and adults alike.
 Elf Yourself is a recurring campaign by Office Depot, which lets users create elves based on pictures of themselves (or other people).
 Since 2006, users have created over one billion elves using the site and app.

 In recent years, the Elf Yourself app has been updated with new features, such as Augmented Reality (AR) and the ability to print your elf as a seasonal greeting card.
 Users can also share their creations on social media, along with the marketing hashtag #ElfYourself.